AutismBrainBehavior/Video-Neural-Network-ASD-screening/README.md

 This repository consists of the code used for carrying out classification of Autism Spectrum Disorder (ASD) using [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) normalised ADOS clinical examination video recordings.
 The neural network's code was inspired from [VideoClassifier-CNNLSTM](https://github.com/jibinmathew69/VideoClassifier-CNNLSTM) and modified for training and prediction over our ADOS clinical examination recordings dataset.
 The neural network was originally used for classification of [UCF-101](https://www.crcv.ucf.edu/data/UCF101.php) video dataset.

 ### Usage with Anaconda3
-The following instructions can be used to run the neural network:
+The following instructions can be used to run the neural network using [Anaconda](https://www.anaconda.com/):
 - Create a new anaconda environment using `conda create -n env python=3.6 -y`
-- Install the dependencies required using `conda install numpy pandas scikit-learn scipy matplotlib tensorflow-gpu==1.15.0 keras opencv -y`
+- Install conda dependencies using `conda install numpy pandas scikit-learn scipy matplotlib tensorflow-gpu==1.15.0 keras opencv -y`
+- Install pip dependencies using `pip install opencv-contrib-python==4.1.2.30 imutils`
 - The code will generate classes based on the folders present inside `very_large_data/autism_data` folder.
 - Add the video data in folders with their respective class names inside the `very_large_data/autism_data` folder.
 - Carry out training by using `python vgg16_lstm_hi_dim_train.py` or using other `_train.py` scripts.